bird-house/birdhouse-docs/docs/source/installation.rst

 Requirements
 ------------

 Birdhouse uses :term:`Anaconda Python distribution` for most of the dependencies.
 If Anaconda is not already installed it will be installed during the installation process.
 Anaconda has packages for Linux, MacOSX and Windows.
 But not all packages used by Birdhouse are already available in the default package channel of Anaconda.
-The missing packages are supplied by Birdhouse on Binstar.
+The missing packages are supplied by Birdhouse on :term:`Binstar`.
 But we currently maintain only packages for Linux 64-bit and partly for MacOSX.

 So the short answer to the requirements is: you need a **Linux 64-bit installation**.